facebook/react-native-website/docs/signed-apk-android.md

 _Note about security: If you are not keen on storing your passwords in plaintext, and you are running OSX, you can also [store your credentials in the Keychain Access app](https://pilloxa.gitlab.io/posts/safer-passwords-in-gradle/).
 Then you can skip the two last rows in `~/.gradle/gradle.properties`._

-### Adding signing config to your app's gradle config
+### Adding signing config to your app's Gradle config

 Edit the file `android/app/build.gradle` in your project folder, and add the signing config,